-This song reminds me of an account in the Old Testament where Moses initially encounters God.
 In Exodus 3:1-6 we find Moses out tending his flock and minding his own business when he comes across a bush that was on fire, but was not being consumed.
-Naturally Moses goes over to take a look at this unusual sight.
-But as he does he is surprised by a voice coming out of the bush calling his name and then instructing him to remove his shoes because the place where he was standing was holy ground.
+Naturally Moses went over to take a look at this unusual sight.
+But as he did, he was surprised by a voice coming out of the bush calling his name.
+The voice instructed him to remove his shoes because the place where he was standing was holy ground.
 I am indebted to a young lady and fellow blogger for suggesting that this connection between standing on holy ground and removing ones shoes need not be limited to Moses at the burning bush.

 Jesus provides us with a similar example, in John 13:1-17, when he washes the feet of his disciples.
 When Peter protests the washing, Jesus tells him that it is necessary, although since Peter has had a bath he need only wash his feet.
 Peter had been cleansed because of his time and relationship with Jesus.
 But he still needed to have the filth of the world washed off of his feet.